Public Enemy: 2020–present: Controversy, Public Enemy Radio, and return to Def Jam

-In late February 2020, it was announced that Public Enemy (billed as Public Enemy Radio) would perform at a campaign rally in Los Angeles on March 1, 2020 for Bernie Sanders, who was campaigning to be the nominee of the Democratic Party in the 2020 presidential election.
+In late February 2020, it was announced that Public Enemy (billed as Public Enemy Radio) would perform at a campaign rally in Los Angeles on March 1, 2020, for Bernie Sanders, who was campaigning to be the nominee of the Democratic Party in the 2020 presidential election.
 Days following the announcement, Flavor Flav's lawyer Matthew Friedman issued a cease-and desist letter asking the campaign to not use the group's name or logo, stating: "While Chuck is certainly free to express his political views as he sees fit — his voice alone does not speak for Public Enemy".
 Chuck D responded to the statement by saying: "Flavor chooses to dance for his money and not do benevolent work like this.
 He has a year to get his act together and get himself straight or he's out".
 A lawyer for Chuck D added: "Chuck could perform as Public Enemy if he ever wanted to; he is the sole owner of the Public Enemy trademark.
 He originally drew the logo himself in the mid-80s, is also the creative visionary and the group's primary songwriter, having written Flavor's most memorable lines".

 On March 1, 2020, before the group's performance at the Sanders rally, Chuck D, DJ Lord, Jahi, James Bomb and Pop Diesel issued a joint statement announcing that Flavor Flav had been fired from the group, stating: "Public Enemy and Public Enemy Radio will be moving forward without Flavor Flav.
 We thank him for his years of service and wish him well".
 The statement also claimed: "Flavor Flav has been on suspension since 2016 when he was MIA from the Harry Belafonte benefit in Atlanta, Georgia.
 That was the last straw for the group.
 He had previously missed numerous live gigs from Glastonbury to Canada, album recording sessions and photo shoots.
 He always chose to party over work".
-On March 2, 2020, it was announced that Public Enemy Radio would be releasing the album Loud Is Not Enough, which was due for release in April 2020.
-The album was to feature the lineup of Chuck D, DJ Lord, Jahi and the S1Ws and according to a statement from the group it will be "taking it back to hip hop’s original DJ-and-turntablist foundation".
+On March 2, 2020, it was announced that Enemy Radio (dropping the Public from their name) would be releasing the album Loud Is Not Enough, which was due for release in April 2020.
+The album was to feature the lineup of Chuck D, DJ Lord, Jahi and the S1Ws and according to a statement from the group it will be "taking it back to hip hop's original DJ-and-turntablist foundation".